rsm-gh/phantom-player/README.md

 + Set a default time to skip the intro of videos (handy for the series intro).
 + Set the default audio or subtitle track.

+*Currently I'm working to update the player, and create a version 2.
+When I finish I'll create some packages for popular distributions & windows.*

 # How to Install